obsproject/obs-websocket/docs/docs/partials/introduction.md

 {
   "requestId": string,
   "haltOnFailure": bool(optional) = false,
+  "executionType": number(optional) = RequestBatchExecutionType::SerialRealtime
   "requests": array<object>
 }
 ```
 - When `haltOnFailure` is `true`, the processing of requests will be halted on first failure.
 Returns only the processed requests in [`RequestBatchResponse`](#requestbatchresponse-opcode-9).
-- Requests in the `requests` array follow the same structure as the `Request` payload data format, however `requestId` is an optional key.
+- Requests in the `requests` array follow the same structure as the `Request` payload data format, however `requestId` is an optional field.

 ---